natcap/geometamaker/README.md

 geometamaker config
 ```
 This will prompt the user to enter their profile information.
-Also see `geometamaker config --help`
+Also see `geometamaker config --help`.

 ### For a complete list of methods:
 https://geometamaker.readthedocs.io/en/latest/api/geometamaker.html